Undergraduate and Graduate Instruction

 This 60-minute session is intended for upper-division classes where students are working on a research-based assignment.
 Librarians may teach students advanced searching techniques, topic development, source evaluation, citation management software, or a discipline-specific process.

-For more information about undergraduate workshops please contact the KSU Library System Instruction Coordinator, Christina Holm, at firstname.lastname@example.org or at 470-578-6197.
+For questions about undergraduate workshops in general please contact the KSU Library System Instruction Coordinator, Christina Holm, at firstname.lastname@example.org or at 470-578-6197.

 Graduate InstructionSchedule Graduate Instruction